aws-samples/amazon-macie-demo-with-sample-data/README.md

 ### Disclaimer
-This will create a public Amazon S3 Bucket such as "macie-data-AccountId-Region" with s3:ListBucket bucket policy on this specific bucket.
-It will not affect any other buckets in your account.
+This will create a **public** Amazon S3 Bucket such as "macie-data-AccountId-Region" with s3:ListBucket bucket policy on this specific bucket.
+It will not affect any other buckets in your account however your security team might get an alert, this bucket is put **public** to demonstrate the capabilities of Amazon Macie.

 ### Architecture
 ![amazon-macie-demo](diagram/diagram.png)